vkbo/novelWriter/docs/source/usage_writing.rst

 be shown.
 This can be set in :guilabel:`Preferences`.

 .. tip::
-   Clicking on the document title bar will select the document in the project tree and reveal its location, making it easier to locate in a large project.
+   Clicking on the document title bar will select the document in the project tree and thus reveal its location there, making it easier to find in a large project.

 Any :term:`references<reference>` in the editor can be opened in the viewer by moving the cursor to the label and pressing :kbd:`Ctrl+Return`.
 You can also control-click them with your mouse.